 Fruit, vegetable and fruit juice intake were assessed with the Youth/Adolescent Questionnaire (YAQ), a self-administered semi-quantitative FFQ assessing intake of 131 foods over the past year.

 - Tanner stage

-- Age- and gender-specific z-score of body mass index at baseline
+- Age- and gender-specific z-score of BMI at baseline

 - Height change over the one-year interval